QinYang12/360Spred/README.md

 # 360Spred
-Dataset and Code for the paper "360Spred: Saliency Prediction for 360-Degree Videos Based on 3D Separable Graph
+Code for the paper "360Spred: Saliency Prediction for 360-Degree Videos Based on 3D Separable Graph
 Convolutional Networks", TCSVT